 WHO WE ARE

-Frazer-Nash Consultancy Ltd ((company number 02562870), whose registered office is at c/o Devonport Royal Dockyard Ltd, Devonport, Plymouth, Devon PL1 4SG) ("Frazer-Nash", "we", "us", "our") collects, uses and is responsible for certain personal information about you.
-When we do so, we are subject to the Privacy Act 1988 (Cth), Data Protection Act 1998, and the General Data Protection Regulation ((EU) 2016/679), any national implementing laws, regulations and secondary legislation, and any related or successor legislation on data protection ("Data Protection Law").
+Frazer-Nash Consultancy Ltd ((company number 02562870), whose registered office is at c/o Devonport Royal Dockyard Ltd, Devonport, Plymouth, Devon PL1 4SG) (“Frazer-Nash”, “we”, “us”, “our”) collects, uses and is responsible for certain personal information about you.
+When we do so, we are subject to the Privacy Act 1988 (Cth), Data Protection Act 2018, and the UK General Data Protection Regulation, any national implementing laws, regulations and secondary legislation, and any related or successor legislation on data protection (“Data Protection Law”).

 WHAT IS THE PURPOSE OF THIS POLICY?

 This Policy describes how we collect and use personal information about you when you are using this website.

 Please read this Policy carefully, together with any other policy or notice relating to your personal information which we may provide on specific occasions when we are collecting or processing personal information about you.